-We arrived at our campsite at the falls at sunset.
+We arrived at our campsite at sunset.
 There was not much time left for me to look a bit around.
-Where are the best places for my long exposure landscape photography and black and white fine art.
-When I was still at home planing the trip, I had already in my mind what photographs I wanted to take of this falls.
-Epupa waterfalls beautiful nature pictures, taken as long exposure, in black and white fine art photography and of course in color, was high on my list.
-Before I left home I contacted all my friends in southern Africa.
-I badly wanted to know if there is enough water in the river.
-Everybody told me, yes there is enough water in the river for your nature photography!
+Where are the best places for my long exposure landscape photography and black and white fine art?
+When I was still at home planning the trip, I had already in my mind what photographs I wanted to take off these falls.
+Epupa waterfalls beautiful nature pictures, taken as long exposure, in black and white fine art photography and in color, was on my list.
+Before I left home, I contacted my friends in Southern Africa.
+I wanted to know if there is enough water in the river.
+Everybody told me, yes, there is enough water for your nature photography!
 Well, what is enough?
-I think for the “Silent Roar” waterfall photograph the water was enough!
+I think for the “Silent Roar” waterfall photograph, the water was enough!

 So glad that we hired a guide.
-He not only showed me places I did not find in the morning he had a great knowledge about the falls and animals living in this area.
-On top he showed me all places I was able to cross the river to end up on little islands for my long exposure photographs I had in mind.
+That guide not only showed me places I did not find in the morning.
+His knowledge about the falls and animals living in this area was outstanding.
+On top, he showed me all places I was able to cross the river to end up on little islands for the long exposure photographs I had in mind.
 It was for sure a great hike, took 3 hours, but was very worth to do so.
 You get in places, which you thought, bummer never can get there, but we did.
-Next point I wanted to know.
-What kind of predators are living here in the bush?
+The next point I wanted to know.
+What kind of predators is living here in the bush?
 What to expect coming out of the bush when taking African Landscape pictures early morning?

-The next morning early wake up around 4:45am grabbing all gear, camera tripod and not to forget the LEE Big Stopper and all other filters I may needed.
-Following the river along the mountains high up with a torch and headlight is quite fine, enough light of me.
+The next morning early wake up around 4:45 am grabbing all gear, camera tripod, and not to forget the LEE Big Stopper and all other filters I may need.
+I was following along the river up the mountain with a torch, and headlight is quite fine.
 I go to my very first spot, the one I took this black and white photograph above this post.
 The sun came up the usual pace, very fast, not like it was in the Arctic nature where it took hours!
-Tripod up, got the camera and everything ready.
+Tripod set up, got the camera, and everything ready.
 Checked the settings of the camera for the Big Stopper, all set, I pushed the button.